 The district is required to spend a proportionate amount of federal special education Part B and Section 619 funds to provide special education and related services to private school students.
 In order to determine which students will receive services, what services will be provided, how and where the services will be provided, and how services provided will be evaluated, the district will consult with appropriate representatives and parents of private school students.
 The district will make the final decision with respect to services to be provided to eligible private school students.

-The special education office will notify each approved nonprofit private school operating in the district seeking recommendations of persons to serve as representatives of special education private school students in consultations with the district.
-An initial meeting will be called by the district to establish a work plan and schedule with the private school representatives and representatives of private school parents to discuss how to identify students, the amount of proportionate share, how the proportionate share was calculated, which students will receive services, what services will be provided, how and where services will be provided, and how services will be evaluated.
+The special education office will notify each approved nonprofit private school or preschool operating in the district seeking recommendations of persons to serve as representatives of special education private school students in consultations with the district.
+An initial meeting will be called by the district to establish a work plan and schedule with the private school and parent representatives to discuss how to identify students, the amount of proportionate share, how the proportionate share was calculated, which students will receive services, what services will be provided, how and where services will be provided, and how services will be evaluated.

-Private school students may receive a different amount of services than special education students in public schools.
-However, the services provided to special education private school students will be provided by personnel meeting the same standards as personnel providing the services in the district.
+Private school students may receive a different amount of services than students in public schools who receive special education.
+However, the special education services provided to eligible private school students will be provided by personnel meeting the same standards as personnel providing the services in the district.

 Services to students in private schools including private sectarian schools may be provided on-site.
 District personnel may be made available to private schools only to the extent necessary to provide the services required, if those services are not normally provided by the private school.
 Services will not include payment of private school teachers’ or other employees’ salaries, except for services performed outside regular private school hours and under public supervision and control.